andreireanu/vr-apps/StaticGesturesRecognition/README.md

 ## Installing

-You can simply download the whole repository or run the following command to get just this app:
+You can simply download the whole repository or run the following commands to clone just this project:

 ```
-git clone --depth 1 --quiet --no-checkout --filter=combine:blob:none+tree:0 "https://github.com/AndreiUngureanu101/vr-apps" Unity
+git clone --depth 1 --quiet --no-checkout "https://github.com/AndreiUngureanu101/vr-apps" Unity
 cd Unity
 git checkout master -- StaticGesturesRecognition/
 ```